Keynote sessions

 Hannah Christensen, Gregory Hakim

-Land surface processes play a key role shaping the Earth climate.
-As a core component of state-of-the-art Earth System Models (ESMs), the representation of these processes critically influences and enables climate feedbacks that are essential for predictions and future climate-change projections, as investigated in international multi-model initiatives such as CMIP6 & CMIP7.
-However, land hydrology and its numerous interactions with other components of the Earth system (biosphere, biogeochemical cycles, anthropogenic disturbances/practices) is rather poorly represented in most state-of-the-art ESMs, potentially inducing erroneous responses to anthropogenic climate forcings at global, regional and local scales.
-For instance, ESMs do not represent the decline of groundwater levels that is increasingly observed in water-limited regions, threatening the subsistence of groundwater-dependent ecosystems, and thus leading to the risk of ecosystem shifts and to progressive levels of desertification.
+Land surface processes play a crucial role in shaping the Earth's climate and in modulating hydrometeorological variability as well as the occurrence of compound extreme events.
+As a core component of state-of-the-art Earth System Models (ESMs), their representation critically influences and enables climate feedbacks essential for predictions and climate-change projections.
+However, land hydrology and its interactions with other components of the Earth system (e.g. biosphere, biogeochemical cycles, anthropogenic disturbances/practices) remain poorly represented in most ESMs, potentially inducing erroneous responses to anthropogenic climate forcings at global to local scales and leading to misrepresentations of the occurrence, intensity and sequencing of droughts, floods and their compound manifestations.
+For instance, ESMs do not represent the observed decline of groundwater levels in water-limited regions, threatening the subsistence of groundwater-dependent ecosystems and exacerbating persistence and impact of droughts, thereby increasing the risk of ecosystem shifts and to progressive desertification.

-This session is therefore open to observational and modeling contributions aimed at progressing the understanding and the modeling of the hydrological, biophysical and biogeochemical processes and couplings in land surface models.
-Particular attention will be dedicated to the representation of the interaction between hydrological processes and the biosphere (including the human component) to properly characterize the carbon-water nexus as well as the effects of land-based mitigation/adaptation options to climate change (e.g. involving management of forests, crops and irrigation practices, etc).
+This session is therefore open to observational and modeling contributions advancing the understanding and representation of hydrological, biophysical and biogeochemical processes and couplings in land surface models, including the simulation and predictability of compound extreme events across time scales.
+Particular attention will be dedicated to the representation of the interaction between hydrological processes and the biosphere (including the human component) to properly characterize the carbon-water nexus, human-water feedbacks, and the effects of land-based mitigation/adaptation options to climate change.

-The overarching aim of this session is to provide an open and collaborative space that allows to bridge disciplinary gaps between members of the different communities involved in modeling the land surface for climate prediction and climate-change studies.
-We especially encourage contributions highlighting future priorities, innovative strategies and emerging opportunities to drive the development of next-generation ESMs.
+The overarching aim of this session is to provide an open and collaborative space to bridge disciplinary gaps within and across communities involved in land surface modeling, and to strengthen links between land surface process representation and downstream applications in climate prediction and climate-change studies, with particular relevance for compound extreme events and transitions, while highlighting priorities and emerging opportunities for the development of next-generation ESMs.

 The complex interactions and interdependencies of hydrological and land surface processes within the Earth system pose major challenges for prediction and understanding.
 Machine learning has become a powerful tool for prediction across these domains, but leveraging its scientific potential goes beyond applying existing algorithms and data.
 It requires detailed understanding and problem-specific integration of domain knowledge with data-driven techniques to make models more interpretable and enable new process understanding.
 This session explores how machine learning techniques are currently used to integrate, explain, and complement physical knowledge in hydrology and land surface modeling, including studies of surface and subsurface water dynamics, soil-vegetation interactions, land-atmosphere exchanges, and eco-hydrological processes.
 Submissions are welcome on topics including, but not limited to: